yuktmitash21/slack-code/README.md

 - After adding scopes, reinstall the app to your workspace
 - The bot must be a member of the channel to read its history

+### Merge command fails

+- Verify the PR number exists and is correct
+- Check that the PR is not already merged or closed
+- Ensure the PR has no merge conflicts
+- Verify your GitHub token has write access to the repository
+- Make sure branch protection rules allow the merge

+### Unmerge/revert command fails

+- Verify the PR number exists and was merged
+- Only merged PRs can be reverted
+- Check your GitHub token has write access to create branches and PRs
+- If the revert PR is created but empty, you may need to manually add the revert commits

 ### Connection issues

 - Socket Mode requires a stable internet connection